 Neuman (2013) refers to sampling technique as the process of selecting a subset of individuals or units from a larger population to be studied in a research project.
 Sampling is a key component and is equally important as the research design.
 In the present study, the researcher will use a simple random sampling technique in order to give each member of the population an equal chance of being selected for the study.
 This method is selected for this study because it has been found to be the most unbiased and representative, as it minimizes the risk of selection bias since everyone is given equal chance to participate.
 This method is easy to implement and requires minimal knowledge of the population, making it a convenient and efficient sampling method.

 The sample obtained through simple random sampling can result in a representative sample that accurately reflects the population characteristics, which increases the external validity of the study.
 Additionally, the statistical analysis of data obtained through simple random sampling is generally straightforward, as it is based on probability theory, and it allows for the use of statistical tests that require assumptions of randomness and independence, which can increase the robustness and reliability of the study results (Lohr, 2019).

+Give the details of how the simple random sampling will be carried out in this study.

 Table 3.1.
 Population distribution